FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes - Adjourned Ordinary Meeting of Limerick City and County Council - 4th October 2024.md

 villages.

- The upgrade and development of public parks and recreational facilities.--- 4
+ The upgrade and development of public parks and recreational facilities.
+---
+4

 He thanked the Mayor for engaging with the Members on the development of the Mayoral